op-developer/Identity-Service-Broker-API/README.md

 9. Identity token
 10. GET /oauth/profile
 11. GET /.well-known/openid-configuration
+12. GET /.well-known/openid-federation
+13. The Entity Statement of Service Provider
-12. JWKS
+14. JWKS
-13. Public Sandbox for customer testing
+15. Public Sandbox for customer testing
-14. Service Provider code examples
+16. Service Provider code examples
-15. Libraries for Service Provider
+17. Libraries for Service Provider
-16. Javascript
+18. Javascript
-17. PHP
+19. PHP
-18. Java
+20. Java
-19. Python
+21. Python
-20. Extra material
+22. Extra material
-21. Support
+23. Support
-22. Pricing
+24. Pricing
+25. M72b changes
-23. Watching changes
+26. Watching changes

 ## 1. Definitions

+- **Entity Statement** metadata describing a service (SP or ISB).
 - **Service Provider (SP)** is the service asking for the user identity.
 - **Identity Service Broker (ISB)** is the OP service that lets the user choose an identity provider and that passes the requested user identity information to the service provider.
 - **Identity Provider (IdP)** is a provider of identification, i.e. a Bank or mobile ID.